 Good hygiene is expected.
 This includes, but is not limited to, clean hair, absence of body odor, smell of cigarette smoke and halitosis.
 No perfumes, cologne or other strong fragrances should be applied prior to the clinical experience.
 Uniforms must be clean and pressed.
-The only acceptable jewelry to be worn are wedding rings, wrist watch, medical bracelets and one pair of small (4 mm) plain studs in pierced lower ear lobes, if you choose to wear earrings.
+The only acceptable jewelry to be worn are wedding rings, wrist watch, and one pair of small (4 mm) plain studs in pierced lower ear lobes, if you choose to wear earrings.
 Visible body piercing jewelry is not permitted.
 Body art should be covered to the maximum extent possible.
 Hair style and color (natural color) should be fashioned to promote safety and professionalism, and should be worn above the collar and away from the face.
 Facial hair must be neatly trimmed and close to the face.
-No artificial eyelashes, acrylic or gel nails are permitted.
+No artificial eyelashes, acrylic or gel nails are permitted in the clinical area.
+No nail polish may be worn.
+Chewing gum in the clinical facilities is not permitted.